trussworks/terraform-aws-config/README.md

 * root-account-mfa-enabled: Ensure root AWS account has MFA enabled.
 * rds-storage-encrypted: Checks whether storage encryption is enabled for your RDS DB instances.
 * s3-bucket-public-write-prohibited: Checks that your S3 buckets do not allow public write access.
+* sns_topic_arn: The ARN of the SNS topic to send notifications to.

 ## Usage